County reports 142 new COVID cases since yesterday, three more deaths

 - The new positive cases reside in the:

-- 68 of the previous positive individuals have recovered and have been removed from the isolation list.
+- Sixty-eight of the previous positive individuals have recovered and have been removed from the isolation list.

-- 20 of the new positive cases are residents at LeRoy Village Green Residential Healthcare Facility.
+- Twenty of the new positive cases are residents at LeRoy Village Green Residential Healthcare Facility.

-- 8 of the new positive cases are residents at the New York State Veterans Home – At Batavia.
+- Eight of the new positive cases are residents at the New York State Veterans Home – At Batavia.

-- 2 of the new positive cases are residents of Genesee Senior Living.
+- Two of the new positive cases are residents of Genesee Senior Living.

-- 1 of the new positive cases is a resident of Premier Genesee Center for Nursing & Rehabilitation.
+- One of the new positive cases is a resident of Premier Genesee Center for Nursing & Rehabilitation.

-- 1 of the new positive cases is a resident of the Batavia VA Medical Center.
+- One of the new positive cases is a resident of the Batavia VA Medical Center.

 - We are saddened to report the COVID-related death of a resident who resided at LeRoy Village Green Residential Healthcare Facility and a resident who resided at New York State Veterans Home – At Batavia.